0cjs/sedoc/8bit/floppy.md

     J4 AC       1:AC  2:FG  3:AC
     J5 DC       1:+24V 2:GND  3:GND 4:-5V  5:+5V 6:GND  (adjacent GND return)
     J1 data     50-pin; see OEM manual

+The SA800/801 does not have a `TG43` input; it appears to handle reduced write current automatically.
+That's normally on pin 2 when present.

+Daves Old Computers [Connecting drives to PC][doa-8pc] gives instructions to build a 5.25" IBM PC controller to 8" drive adapter.
+The pinout is:

+    PC(34p)   8"(50p)   Description
+                2        TG43                 (see below)
+        8      20        Index
+        12     26        DS1(PC) -> DS0(8")
+        16     18        Motor ON/Head Load
+        18     34        Direction            (see below)
+        20     36        Step
+        22     38        Write Data
+        24     40        Write Gate
+        26     42        Track 0 detect       All Odd numbered
+        28     44        Write Protect        pins are GROUND 30     46        Read Data
+        32     14        Side1 Select
+        34     12        Ready

+If the 8" drive requires a TG43 signal, you have the following options:
+- Live without it.
+Reads will be fine; writes past track 43 will be unreliable.
+- The PC FDC chip provides `TG43` on the `DIRECTION` line during writes.
+  Depending on the board design, you may just be able to connect controller `DIRECTION` to drive `DIRECTION` and `TG43`.
+- His ImageDisk program can generate `TG43` from the parallel port.
+- You can install a toggle switch for manual control.

 #### 5.25" Drive Information